jspkay/parallelGraphColoring/README.md

 ---

 # Benchmark <a name="benchmark"></a>
-To benchmark the program as reliable as possible, we used a tool called 'runlim' which samples resource usage during the run of the former.
-Through the output log of the latter it's possible to know two significant aspects:
+To test program performanes as best as possible, we used a tool called 'runlim' which samples resources usage during the run of the program.
+Through the output log of the tool it's possible to know two significant aspects:
-   * **space** required by the graph representation choosen
+   * the **space** required by the program to run
-   * **time** necessary to run the coloring algorithm selected <br>
+   * **time** necessary to run the coloring algorithm selected
       * In particular runlim follows the time accumulation scheme of GNU time for multi-threaded programs (as ours): time spent in each thread/child is summed up ('wall clock' or 'real time') and then printed on stdout, together with walk clock time (identified as 'time') if interested.<br>

 In order to run multiple times runlim on `GraphColoring` and compute consequently the average time and space spent by this, `runlim.sh` has been written.
 It takes as arguments:
-   * the enquoted string which need to be passed to the `runlim.obj` (previously compiled)
+   * the enquoted string which need to be passed to the `runlim executable
    * the number of trials to be executed

 As examples of usage: